Career Guide

 Test edges

-Walk through edge cases before saying you're done.
+Walk through edge cases before claiming you're done.

 The Day Before & Day Of

-Research the company — know their mission, product, competitors
+Research the company — know their mission, product, and recent news

-Test your setup (camera, mic, internet) for virtual interviews
+Test your setup: camera, mic, and internet for virtual interviews

-Dress one level above the company dress code
+Dress one level above the company's typical dress code

-Sleep well — 8 hours beats last-minute cramming
+Sleep 8 hours — it beats last-minute cramming every time

 Start With a Strong Resume